serge-rgb/acid-rt/README.md

 * Only works in extended mode, for now.
 * Lens distortion correction
 * Chromatic aberration correction
+* Timewarp

 Requirements:
 -------------

-* Only Supports DK2 on Windows.
+* Oculus DK2 on Windows.
 * OpenCL 1.1
 * OpenGL 4.1
 * A 64-bit processor